lateral/give-me-five/README.md

 # Give me five

-Use Lateral to recommend content that is relevant to the page you're currently seeing in Chrome.
+This allows you to create notifications that recommend your content that is relevant to the page you're currently seeing in Chrome.
 Example of configuring the extension and getting recommendations:

 ![Example of configuring the extension and getting recommendations](https://i.imgur.com/Y5e6mOg.gif)

 ## Overview

-You'll need a Lateral API key with documents added to it, see [our documentation](https://lateral.io/docs/api#adding-documents) for information about how to do that.
+First you'll need to add content.
+You'll need an API key which you can then add content to, see [our documentation](https://lateral.io/docs/api#adding-documents) for information about how to do that.
 Once you have that, you can either hard-code your key into the extension and recompile or you can use our precompiled extension that allows you to add a key through the extension itself.

 #### Installing